Omanshu209/ANN-Classifier-Hub/README.md

 ## Models

 ### Brain Tumor Classifier
-The Chess Piece Classifier model is **designed to classify whether a patient is suffering from brain tumor or not**.
+The Brain Tumor Classifier model is **designed to classify whether a patient is suffering from `brain tumor` or not**.
 It has been trained on a large dataset of brain images and utilizes deep learning techniques to achieve accurate classification.

 ### Chess Piece Classifier
 The Chess Piece Classifier model is **designed to classify images of chess pieces into their respective categories**.
 It has been trained on a large dataset of labeled chess piece images and utilizes deep learning techniques to achieve accurate classification.
 The model can be used to identify the type of chess piece present in an image, such as `King`, `Queen`, `Bishop`, `Knight`, `Rook`, or `Pawn`.

+### Pepsi OR Coca Cola Classifier
+The Pepsi OR Coca Cola Classifier model is **designed to classify a drink as `Pepsi` or `Coca Cola`**.

 ### Vehicle Classifier
 The Vehicle Classifier model is **designed to classify images of vehicles into different categories**, such as `car`, `truck`, `bike`, `cycle`, `bus`, `helicopter`, `scooty` and `plane`.
 It has been trained on a diverse dataset of labeled vehicle images.
 The model can identify the type of vehicle present in an image, making it useful for applications like traffic analysis, object detection, and more.